RosboneMako/MakoDistortion2/README.md

 THINGS TO KNOW
 ------------------------------------------------------------------
 VST LIMITATIONS<br/>
 VST's do not save string variables.
-This means things like IR files, WAVE files, etc used in the VST will NOT BE AVAILABLE from within the DAW at startup or its presets.
+This means things like WAVE files used in the VST will NOT BE AVAILABLE from within the DAW at startup or its presets.

+In order to utilize external files in the VST a database must be used.
+MD2 uses an external database to store Amplifier and Speaker IR paths so they can easily be recalled from within a DAW.

 MD2 PRESETS<br/>
-The best way to use MD2 is to load and save presets within the VST.
-The preset files save any custom AMP and IR data in them.
+MD2 can load/save complete setups by selecting Load/Save preset buttons.

-MD2 tries to load the last used AMP and IRs used.
-This is helpful when using the standalone EXE.
-Do not rely on this working in the VST.
+This is helpful when using the stand alone EXE.
+As of Version 3.00, these functions should not be require within the a DAW.
-When the VST is loaded using external files, they will be wrong at all times.
-You should always load a preset when using the VST.

 SIGNAL PATH